Epukiro: History

-The settlement was formed in 1902 when Roman Catholic Church bought the 30,000 ha farm Epukiro.
-Namesake of the farm and the settlement is the Epukiro River, an ephemeral river which cuts the farm from west to east.
+The settlement was formed in 1902 when the Roman Catholic Church bought the 30,000 ha farm Epukiro.
+The namesake of the farm and the settlement is the Epukiro River, an ephemeral river which cuts through the farm from west to east.

 A mission station was founded in 1904 by the Missionary Oblates of Mary Immaculate, a Catholic congregation.
 It was destroyed one year later during the Herero and Namaqua War.
 The German colonial administration opened a post office in 1905.

-The Herero and Namaqua War of 1904–1907 saw tens of thousands of Ovaherero killed, almost its entire population.
+The Herero and Nama War of 1904–1908 saw tens of thousands of Herero people killed, almost their entire population.
 Survivors had lost their land and cattle, and the land originally in the hands of the Herero was now farmland in the possession of white settlers.
 When after World War I Germany lost all its colonies and South-West Africa became mandate territory of South Africa, the new administration was unable, perhaps unwilling, to undo the land transfer.